 Millennials perform best when they are not only well trained but well mentored too.
-Remember, growing up they consistently received strong mentoring from their parents.
+Remember, growing up they consistently received strong mentoring from their parents and teachers .
 A smart employer doesn’t break that chain.

 Now mentoring will take time of your senior people.
 A time diversion from other more immediately rewarding work.
 But it needs to be done.